antmicro/litex-conda-compilers/README.md

 this repository's recipes.
 Values of these variables are commonly used as `build/number` and `build/string` keys in the recipes.

+If the `DATE_STR` hasn't been set in the environment then it is set during the preparation based:
-In case they're empty, recipe preparation provides them with default values based on the latest commit's committer date from the repository holding the recipe.
+* on the latest commit's committer date if the recipe belongs to a git repository,
-If the recipe doesn't belong to a git repository, e.g., after downloading this repository as an archive, then these two variables must be set by the user.
-The `DATE_NUM` value is as constrained as the `build/number` key, i.e., it can only consist of decimal digits.
+* on the latest file modification date after checking all recipe files otherwise, using UTC timezone and `%Y%m%d_%H%M%S` time format, e.g., `20210216_155420`.

+The `DATE_NUM` is always automatically set with all `DATE_STR` digits.
+In case of the aforementioned `DATE_STR` example, `20210216155420` would be used as the `DATE_NUM` value.

 ### Preparing and building the package